Deandre Ayton: 2019–20 season: Suspension and improving as a sophomore

 On October 24, 2019, after the 2019–20 season opener, Ayton was suspended for 25 games after testing positive for a diuretic, violating the league's anti-drug policy.
 He returned from his suspension on December 17 against the Los Angeles Clippers, putting up 18 points and 12 rebounds in a 120–99 loss.
 Ayton was later immediately sidelined for the next five games due to a sprained right ankle before returning again, this time coming off the bench, on December 30 in a 122–116 win over the Portland Trail Blazers.
-He returned as a starter proper, albeit as a power forward, on January 3, 2020, in a 120–112 win over the New York Knicks.
+He returned as a starter, albeit as a power forward, on January 3, 2020, in a 120–112 win over the New York Knicks.
 After a few more games, Ayton became the team's starting center again on January 16.
 That night, he scored 26 points and grabbed a career-high 21 rebounds in a 121–98 win over the Knicks.
 He became the first Suns player since Steve Nash to put up a 20/20 kind of game for the team (first player since Amar'e Stoudemire in terms of points and rebounds specifically), as well as the youngest player to have 25+ points and 20+ rebounds in the Madison Square Garden.
 On January 28, Ayton scored a season-high 31 points in a 133–104 win over the Dallas Mavericks.
 Two days later, Ayton was announced to return to the Rising Stars Challenge for the World Team; he joined only Amar'e Stoudemire and Devin Booker as announced participants in the event for the Suns as both a rookie and sophomore, though he would not play due to a left ankle injury, eventually being replaced by Nicolò Melli.
 On February 8, Ayton scored 28 points and grabbed 19 rebounds in a loss to the Denver Nuggets.
 He became the quickest player in franchise history to reach 1,000 rebounds at 94 games, as well as the fourth-quickest player to reach 1,000 since 1992.
 Ayton later matched his performance of 28 points and 19 rebounds on February 22 in a 112–104 win over the Chicago Bulls.
 After getting an ankle injury on March 3 against the Toronto Raptors, Ayton returned to play in the resumed season's bubble games on July 31, getting 24 points (including 2-for-3 three-point shooting for his first professional three-pointers made) and 12 rebounds in a 125–112 win over the Washington Wizards.
 He started in seven of the team's eight games in the 2020 NBA Bubble to give them a perfect 8–0 record there, giving the Suns their first eight-game winning streak since the 2009–10 season, ending their regular season with a 34–39 record.